This is Part 1 of Anne’s interview with Dr. Taylor.

 “I’m worried about my wife – she’s struggling with her mental health”

 But if they can just keep you in this place that is constantly undermining you, but doing it in a way where you can’t even completely be sure that that’s what they’re doing, that is a really difficult place to live as as a woman.
 That you can’t figure out exactly what it is that’s happening to you because you, you’re not 100% sure that is happening at all.
 And in terms of how this relates to my work, the closest that I can get to this and my experience is that I see a lot of men that do the whole telling the family, telling the doctor, telling the counselor, whatever, “I’m really worried about my wife.
 I think she’s struggling with her mental health.
 I really think that she needs to get some support and I think we all need to support her and we need to be there for her because she’s really struggling at the moment.
 And I really think that she should be referred into the mental health service so that she can get the right medication and the right help and treatment.”

 “Once you’ve framed her with a mental health issue, everything can be covered up”

-And it’s obviously, it’s all part of the manipulation because once you frame her as having a mental health issue, everything can be covered up.
+And it’s obviously, it’s all part of the manipulation.
+Because once you frame her as having a mental health issue, everything can be covered up.
 Everything she says can be denied.
 Everything she says can be belittled or can be brushed away.
-I remember I was working years ago on a helpline for women who were in domestic abuse and or had been raped.
-I remember a woman ringing and she’d been having therapy with us on and off for a couple of months and it was going really well and she was getting ready to leave this guy and then he turned up at the service, and the service had a secret address.
+I remember I was working years ago on a helpline domestic abuse and rape victims.
+There was a woman who’d used our services for a couple of months and it was going really well and she was getting ready to leave this guy and then he turned up at the service, and the service had a secret address.
 I don’t know how he found us, but he did.